pinn0002/cs5213quiz/README.md

 git commit -m "message" - commit staged changes with a message describing the changes. git push - push committed changes to a remote repository. git pull - fetch and merge changes from a remote repository to your local machine.

+python commands
+pip install - to install python packages pipenv run python - run python files in pipenv environment python - This command launches the Python interpreter in the terminal. pip uninstall - To uninstall python packages python -m venv directory - This command creates a new virtual environment for Python. source <venv>/bin/activate: This command activates a virtual environment.